 Hi!
 I’m TyLisa C. Johnson, a writer/reporter from Wilmington, Delaware.

 At her alma mater, Florida A&M University she led the student magazine Journey to multiple awards over two years and was the beat reporter at The Famuan for the University’s administration during a tumultuous time.
-She was an NABJ Columbia University fellow in 2017 and also a State Department Gilman Scholar while she studied abroad in Barcelona, Spain.
+She was an NABJ Columbia University fellow in 2017 and also a State Department Gilman Scholar in 2015 while she studied abroad in Barcelona, Spain.

 Her goal?
 To hold companies, organizations, people and herself accountable.
 She aspires to tell real, investigative stories about social justice, criminal justice, health, women’s issues, race and the people they affect.